 .\cli.cmd config ConnectionString="Data Source=localhost; Initial Catalog=Application; Integrated Security=True;"

-It creates or updates the files: “ConfigCli.json” and “ConfigWebServer.json”.
+It creates or updates the config files: “ConfigCli.json” and “ConfigWebServer.json”.

 Note: Why does “ConfigCli.json” and “ConfigWebServer.json” have two ConnectionStrings?
 The framework needs a couple of sql tables (prefixed with “Framework”) to run.
 These tables can be deployed to a second, separate (empty) database.
 This makes it possible to wiretap an existing production database initially with a ready only user login.
 Like this it’s possible to test and demonstrate the frameworks capabilities to customers in a non-critical way.